ilan-anodot/anodotcost_api_docs_slate/source/includes/_Topology.md

 Argument | Description
 ---------| -----------
 Measure name | Measure name as it appears in Anodot’s managed metrics.  [**Required**] delimiter | This will be used in cases where metric dimension concatenation is required in order to create a matching value between the Anodot metrics and the topology entity “Dimension ID”.
 The delimiter is irrelevant in cases where there's only one property in the “properties” field.
-In these cases, the field can be empty or include any type of character. [**Required**]
+In these cases, the field can be empty or include any type of character. [**Required**]  <br/><br/>For example: <br/>Interface entity dimension ID : Router1/Interface10 <br/><br/>Anodot metric mapping :  <br/>Measure: Traffic  <br/><br/>Dimensions: <br/>Host Name: Router1 <br/>Interface Name: Interface10 <br/>

-For example:
-Interface entity dimension ID : Router1/Interface10
-Anodot metric mapping :
-Measure: Traffic
-Dimensions:
-Host Name: Router1
-Interface NameInterface10

- “delimiter”: “/”,
- "properties": [“Router1”, “Interface10”]
+ <br/>“delimiter”: “/”, <br/>"properties": [“Router1”, “Interface10”] <br/>
 properties | The metric dimension that will be used as a matching property between the Anodot metric and the topology entity “Dimension ID”. [**Required**] types | Topology Entity Type (REGION, SITE, NODE, CARD, INTERFACE, LINK, CELL, SERVICE, APPLICATION, LOGICAL GROUP). [**Required**]